“40% of India’s children cannot write their names but they are waiting to write history.”

 Platforms such as TFIx and organizations like Central Square Foundation are bringing these together to create an ecosystem by promoting and supporting talented and capable edupreneurs during their start-up phase.
 Sharing, learning and working in cohesion may still be a dream but these two have helped organizations such as Creatnet, Million Sparks Foundation, Saajha, The Teacher App, etc., to get on the path of growth through funding and mentorship.
 But there are also those working independent of this support so far.

-Learning Curve, a leading knowledge and deployment partner for life skills education across multiple state governments started when Subbu’s wife made him realize the critical need for social and emotional skills in children, especially those living in underserved communities.
-Currently impacting close to 12,000 children and 400 teachers across 55 low income schools in Hyderabad and Chennai, with 88 per cent of all children showing improvement in social and emotional skills scores, Subbu and his team now want to contribute to the education system by enabling other organizations through life skills content, curriculum, technology and Monitoring and Evaluation (M&E) frameworks and tools.
+Learning Curve, a non-profit organization that works towards equipping under resourced children with essential life skills, started when its founders Subbu Parameswaran and Gayatri Natarajan identified the critical need for social and emotional skills in children, especially those living in underserved communities.
+Currently impacting close to 12,000 children and 400 teachers across 55 low income schools in Hyderabad and Chennai, with 88% of all children showing improvements in social and emotional skills scores, the organization intends to contribute to the education system by becoming a knowledge and deployment partner for governments and other organizations through life skills content, curriculum, technology, and Monitoring and Evaluation (M&E) frameworks and tools. .

 While most of these organizations have taken to being registered as NGOs with reasons such as having a subsidised model, serving the underprivileged who are unable to afford these services, not everyone is going in that direction.
 LEAD School started by husband-wife duo, Sumeet Mehta and Smita Deorah, is a private enterprise that aims at providing quality education through its apps for teachers and parents, works with 40+ budget private schools.
 They seem to have cracked the code on using technology for ensuring quality education through development and engagement of various stakeholders including school owners, principals, academic coordinators, teachers, parents and finally students.